adamchang0208/Rossmann_Store_Sales/README.md

 # Rossmann_Store_Sales
-Forecast sales using store, promotion, and competitor data
+Forecast sales using store, promotion, and competitor data (with Linear Regression, Random Forest, and XGBoost models)

 This project is based on a Kaggle sales prediction competition: https://www.kaggle.com/c/rossmann-store-sales